Hostinger vs Bluehost: Budget Hosting Showdown

 WordPress Hosting Considerations

-Bluehost is officially recommended by WordPress.org, offering custom WordPress tools and beginner-friendly management.
+Bluehost is officially recommended by WordPress.org and offers:

 Global Reach and Data Centers

-Hostinger operates data centers across the US, Europe, Asia, and South America, making it ideal for international audiences.
+Hostinger operates data centers in the US, Europe, Asia, and South America, making it a better choice for global audiences.
+Bluehost focuses mainly on US-based infrastructure, which may affect international performance.